REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Method: the REFLECT Framework

 \subsection{Hierarchical Robot Summary}

-To perform effective failure explanation and correction, we propose a hierarchical summary structure to 1) aggregate and convert robot sensory data over time into a unified structure; 2) summarize the robot experiences for quick localization and accurate explanation of failures.
+To perform effective failure explanation and correction, we propose a hierarchical summary structure to 1) aggregate and convert robot sensory data over time into a unified structure; 2) summarize the robot experiences for efficient failure localization and explanation.
 The hierarchical summary structure contains three levels: sensory-input summary, event-based summary, and subgoal-based summary.
-Each level is discussed in detail below.